Ultra-stable shear jammed granular material: Concluding remarks

-It is also worth noting that not all shear-jammed states evolve to an ultra-stable state under cyclic shear.
-A large portion of shear-jammed packings completely collapse in a process reminiscent of the unjamming of frictionless jammed materials~\cite{dagois2012_prl,das2020_pnas,Babu_2021Soft}, the liquefaction of soils~\cite{ming2021_pre,amini2021_GL}, and the reduction of viscosity of dense suspensions~\cite{lin2016_pnas,ness2018_sa,Sehgal2019_prl}.
-In particular, mechanical perturbations introduced by oscillatory shear~\cite{lin2016_pnas,ness2018_sa} or acoustic waves~\cite{Sehgal2019_prl} were shown to enhance flow of a dense suspension by breaking the frictional contacts between particles.
+It is also worth emphasizing that not all shear-jammed states evolve to an ultra-stable state under cyclic shear.
+A large portion of seemingly strong shear-jammed packings completely collapse under quasistatic periodic shear with strain amplitude below 1\%.
+The weakening or breaking of a jammed, disordered structure under small mechanical perturbation is reminiscent of recent findings such as the unjamming of frictionless discs/spheres~\cite{dagois2012_prl,das2020_pnas,Babu_2021Soft}, the liquefaction of soils~\cite{ming2021_pre,amini2021_GL}, the softening of colloidal gels~\cite{Gibaud2020_prx,Dages2021_jor}, and the reduction of viscosity of dense suspensions~\cite{lin2016_pnas,ness2018_sa,Sehgal2019_prl}.
+We note that mechanical perturbations introduced by oscillatory shear~\cite{lin2016_pnas,ness2018_sa} or acoustic waves~\cite{Sehgal2019_prl} have been shown to enhance flow of a dense suspension by breaking the frictional contacts between particles.
 Our observation of ultra-stable states suggests that applying perturbations to a strongly shear-jammed suspension may instead further stabilize the system, which suggests a new strategy for controlling the rheology of sheared granular suspensions.
 In our system, the change in nature of the steady states induced by cyclic shear from unjammed (for large amplitude cycles or small initial shear strain) to ultra-stable (for smaller amplitudes or larger initial shear strain) shows features of a first-order dynamical phase transition, including a sudden jump in the diffusion coefficient, reminiscent of a similar transition in model glasses~\cite{kawasaki2016_pre}.
 The appearance of the long-lived meta-stable plateaus near the transition is an intriguing phenomenon calling for further study.

-Our second major finding is that cyclic shearing alters the mechanical properties of the shear jammed packing.
-In response to small perturbations, ultra-stable states look more like ordinary elastic solids than do the original shear jammed states.
-A related change is found in the response to large-strain reverse shearing, where we have identified a yielding transition for the ultra-stable states.
-The yield strain is near the cyclic strain amplitude used to prepare the ultra-stable state, and thus demonstrates a memory effect reminiscent of recent findings in other disordered systems under periodic deformations~\cite{keim2019_rmp,arceri2021_pre2}.